ISSUES WE ARE WORKING

 Issue:

 Large water users pay a disproportionate share of the cost of stormwater management since an allowance for storm water management is embedded in the general water rate.
-Many other municipalities levy this cost through a separate charge or as part of the property tax.
+Many other municipalities in Ontario levy this cost through a separate charge or as part of the property tax.

 Action: